NormalNvim/NormalNvim.github.io/docs/configuration/overview.md

 ### Windows
 - You can find the NormalNvim directory on: `%LOCALAPPDATA%\nvim`
-- You can find the plugins directory on `%LOCALAPPDATA%\nvim-data\lazy`
+- You can find the plugins directory on: `%LOCALAPPDATA%\nvim-data\lazy`